raj1440869/Converting-Handwritten-Tables-To-CSVs/README.md

 # Converting Handwritten Payment Tables to CSV

-A record of the full journey to digitize 11 months of handwritten salon payment ledgers — including two failed approaches and the final working solution using Claude Vision.
+A record of the full journey to digitize 11 months of my mother's handwritten salon payment ledgers — including two failed approaches and the final working solution using Claude Vision.

 ---

 ## The Problem

-A threading salon tracked every client payment by hand in paper ledgers throughout 2025 (January – November).
+My mom's tracked every client payment by hand in paper ledgers throughout 2025 (January – November).
 Each page was a table with columns for client name, cash, Venmo, and Zelle amounts.
 By year-end there were 56 scanned page-halves covering ~1,900+ individual payment records that needed to live in a finance management app.

 The goal: read the handwritten tables, extract every row, and produce a clean CSV that the app could load.